 The National Good Food Network brings together diverse value chain leaders from nonprofit organizations and commercial enterprises interested in transitioning from traditional supply chain management to value chain management.
 The network also engages the philanthropic community in improving food access for all communities throughout the nation.
 The network is a connector and enabler, through knowledgeable models and access to funding, so that these groups can connect, learn, and work with each other toward their common regional Good Food goals.

-The National Good Food Network, together with its advisory council and partners envisions a food system where:
+The National Good Food Network and partners envisions a food system where:

 - Supply meets demand: There is abundant Good Food – healthy, green, fair and affordable food – to meet demand at the regional level.